leoselig/redux-entitize/README.md

 );
 ```

+**Note:** Where these actions are actually dispatched is dependent on how your app is interacting with the API.

+### Select entities from state

-`redux-entitize` provides selectors to access entities from the state.
+`redux-entitize` provides a selectors factory to simplify selecting entities from the state.
+It will **de-normalize** the entities for you automatically, so you will have to provide the `schemaMap` once again.

 ```javascript
 // selectors.js